 Use the criminal proceedings to advance objectives in the arbitration

 A criminal proceeding may also offer the arbitration advocate an opportunity to advance arbitral objectives in a criminal law forum.
-Where your client is a party to criminal proceedings, such proceedings may provide evidence-collecting opportunities, as noted above.
-Where your client is not a party to the criminal proceedings, you may be able to apply pressure on the opposing party if that party has likely engaged in illicit conduct.
-For example, where your client has suffered damages due to the monopolistic conduct of its contractual counterparty or as a result of the counterparty’s corrupt practices, a criminal complaint or referral may be appropriate.
-This may initially occur where criminal proceedings are already pending or where local authorities are yet unaware of any hint of criminal misconduct.
+If your client is a party to criminal proceedings, those proceedings may provide evidence-collecting opportunities, as noted above.
+If your client is not a party to criminal proceedings, you may be able to apply pressure on the opposing party if there is any likelihood that the party has engaged in illicit conduct.
+For example, if your client has suffered damage as a result of the monopolistic conduct of its contractual counterparty or as a result of the counterparty’s corrupt practices, a criminal complaint or referral may be appropriate.
+This may initially occur if criminal proceedings are already pending or if local authorities are as yet unaware of any hint of criminal misconduct.

 First, your professional responsibility obligations may limit the conduct you can undertake – for example, your ability to threaten to bring criminal proceedings.

 Second, when going to the local authorities, be careful not to waive your client’s right to invoke the arbitration clause.
-This may happen where the client seeks recourse in local proceedings before it begins arbitral proceedings – for example, where, in a civil law jurisdiction, the party seeks relief as a civil party in criminal proceedings.
+This may happen when a client seeks recourse in local proceedings before it begins arbitral proceedings – for example, where, in a civil law jurisdiction, the party seeks relief as a civil party in criminal proceedings.

 Use the arbitral proceedings to advance objectives in the criminal proceedings

-Although the arbitral tribunal will not enjoy the same coercive powers that a criminal jurisdiction will, a tribunal established in accordance with an investment treaty may have the power to order a state to comply with its treaty obligations.
-This will include the power to order a state to halt a pending criminal proceeding or to cease any other conduct related to that proceeding.
-In one recent case, for example, a tribunal acting pursuant to the ICSID Convention ordered a state to suspend its criminal proceedings against three claimants and withdraw an extradition request against two of those claimants.While the state did not ultimately suspend criminal proceedings, the order compelled the court of a third-party state to refuse the extradition request, which is a significant development.
+Although an arbitral tribunal does not enjoy the same coercive powers as a criminal jurisdiction, a tribunal established in accordance with an investment treaty may have the power to order a state to comply with its treaty obligations.
+This will include the power to order a state to halt a pending criminal proceeding or to cease any other conduct relating to that proceeding.
+In one case, for example, a tribunal acting pursuant to the ICSID Convention ordered a state to suspend its criminal proceedings against three claimants and withdraw an extradition request against two of those claimants.While the state did not ultimately suspend criminal proceedings, the order compelled the court of a third-party state to refuse the extradition request, which is a significant development.

 An order for provisional measures – temporary measures ordered by the tribunal to protect a right in the arbitration pending the arbitral proceedings – may also be used to prevent the state from confiscating key evidence that may be used for the arbitration, or to prevent the state from collecting evidence in a way that violates its own laws or the equality of the parties in the arbitration.

 However, the tribunal’s power to order provisional measures is not a silver bullet.
-Tribunals have generally only ordered provisional measures in relation to ongoing criminal proceedings where the integrity of the arbitral proceeding was at stake.
+Tribunals have generally only ordered provisional measures in relation to ongoing criminal proceedings when the integrity of the arbitral proceeding was at stake.
 What is more, such a measure may not be part of the client’s overall goals.
-Criminal counsel may wish to work with local criminal authorities; and such coordination may be addled if such authorities are antagonised with a provisional measures order.
+Criminal counsel may wish to work with local criminal authorities, and this coordination may be addled if the local authorities are antagonised with a provisional measures order.
 Before any action is undertaken, the arbitration advocate should understand whether an application for provisional measures is consistent with the client’s objectives.